nrbrt/s7_sync_server/README.md

 This program is to make it easier sharing data between S7 1200 PLC's.
 That is what I use it for anyway.
 The way Siemens does the sharing of data between PLCs is not flexible enough for me.
 Your milage may vary.
 The S7 1200 series has a limitation of connection count as well.
 I use an extra VM that runs this program 24/7.
 I control things using a request-feedback model.
-The program provides data retrieval, data synchronisation, a http json interface for troubleshooting, a config file and an online manual.
+The program provides data retrieval, data synchronisation, a http json interface for troubleshooting, a config file, log files that get rotated and an online manual.

 It is easy to add and remove PLCs and shared data using the config file.